 On our recent visit to Vasai Fort, we only had a couple to hours to spare.
 This was barely enough time to walk through even one small section of this 110-acre fort complex.
 But even in this very short span of time, it was not hard to imagine the grandeur of the fort in its hey days.

 So if you happen to be in Mumbai and are looking to do a fun day trip, consider the Vasai Fort.
-It is best visited with tour companies like No Footprints, who organize bespoke Mumbai experiences.
+Best visited via a tour company.
 If you are local, you know how to get here.

 I leave you with some of my pictures taken in and around the fort.